Jaammerr/The-Dawn-Bot/README.md

 ## ⚠️ Important Notes

 - The recommended delay between keepalive requests is 120 seconds.
+- If you have unverified accounts, you can use the `register` module again to reverify them.
 - Captcha solving now uses external services (2captcha, anti-captcha) due to changes in captcha complexity.
 - A database is used to optimize login processes by storing authorization tokens.
 - For email services like Gmail, you may need to use application-specific passwords instead of regular email passwords.